P4ND4P0W3R/Metro-Efrei-Dodo/README.md

 ## About the project

 > [!NOTE]
 > This project falls within the scope of the **Solution Factory** for the 2024 IT Mastercamp during our third year curriculum at [EFREI](https://www.efrei.fr/), which is a French CS engineering school.
+The subject is defined in the following repository: [ossef/Solution_Factory_IT](https://github.com/ossef/Solution_Factory_IT).

 ### ℹ️ Project Description